Report published; awaiting Government response.

 Scope of the inquiry

-The Committee is seeking evidence on the following questions:
+The Committee took evidence on the following questions:

 - What are the views of the general public, women and medical and legal professionals in Northern Ireland about the law on abortion and whether it should be reformed?
 How have those views changed over time?